Sustainable Change: Winning the long game in manufacturing

 Summary:

-• Sustainable change involves implementing lasting transformations that endure beyond short-term goals.
+- Sustainable change management involves implementing lasting transformations that endure beyond short-term goals.

 In the latest episode of Factbird’s Manufacturing Matters podcast, we sit down with Benjamin Ravn, Plant Director at Albani/Royal Unibrew, to delve into the concept of sustainable change and its critical role in the long-term success of manufacturing companies.